 For the market rally to sustain itself and move higher, reality will need to catch up to hope.
 Donald Trump is certainly a new kind of politician, but his promises to deliver a new kind of politics are not.
 Markets are probably correct to be anticipating a programme of (unfunded) fiscal stimulus.
 However, how much of this is already in asset-market pricing, and what is the impact to US growth and market sentiment from the enactment of some of the protectionist policies Trump has championed?

-Miles Staude is Portfolio Manager at the Global Value Fund (ASX:GVF), which he manages from London.
-This article is the personal opinion of the writer and does not consider the circumstances of any individual.
+Miles Staude of Staude Capital Limited in London is the Portfolio Manager at the Global Value Fund (ASX:GVF).
+This article is the opinion of the writer and does not consider the circumstances of any individual.
+Mirabella Financial Services LLP is the investment manager of the Global Value Fund and has seconded the investment team at Staude Capital to manage the Global Value Fund.